Walrus: An Efficient Decentralized Storage Network: : A Decentralized Blob Store

 Then, the writer~(\two) submits a transaction on the blockchain to acquire sufficient space for the blob to be stored during a sequence of epochs, and to \emph{register} the blob.
 The size of the blob and blob commitment are sent, which can be used to rederive $\blobid$.
 The blockchain smart contract needs to secure sufficient space to store both the encoded slivers on each node, as well as store all metadata associated with the commitments for the blob.
 Some payment may be sent along with the transaction to secure empty space, or empty space over epochs can be a resource that is attached to this request to be used.
 Our implementation allows for both options.

-Once the register transaction commits~(\three), the writer informs the storage nodes of their obligation to store the slivers of the blob identified by $\blobid$, sending them the transaction together with the commitments and the primary and secondary slivers assigned to the respective storage nodes along with proofs that the slivers are consistent with the published $\blobid$.
+Once the register transaction commits,~(\three), the writer informs the storage nodes of their obligation to store the slivers of the blob identified by $\blobid$, sending them the transaction together with the commitments and the primary and secondary slivers assigned to the respective storage nodes along with proofs that the slivers are consistent with the published $\blobid$.
 The storage node verifies the commitments and responds with a signed acknowledgment over $\blobid$ once the commitments and the sliver pairs are stored.

 Finally, the writer waits to collect $2f+1$ signed acknowledgments~(\four), which constitute a write certificate.
 This certificate is then published on-chain~(\five) which denotes the \emph{Point of Availability} (PoA) for the blob in \sysname.
-The PoA signals the obligation for the storage nodes to maintain the slivers available for reads for the specified epochs.
+The PoA signals the obligation for storage nodes to maintain the slivers available for reads.
 At this point, the writer can delete the $blob$ from local storage, and go offline.
 Additionally, this PoA can be used as proof of availability of the $blob$ by the writer to third-party users and smart-contracts.

 Nodes listen to the blockchain for events indicating that a blob reached its PoA.
 If they do not hold sliver pairs for this blobs they execute the recovery process to get commitments and sliver pairs for all blobs past their PoA.
 This ensures that eventually all correct nodes will hold sliver pairs for all blobs.